Winnipeg Police Service General & Online Survey, 2019

-The questions are generally intended to assess citizens’ involvement with the Police Service over the past year and many of the survey questions are phrased “In the past 12 months did you …” (in regards to the Winnipeg Police).
-Thus, the responses generally equate to parts of both the 2016 and 2017 years although the survey was conducted in 2017.
-The WPS general survey prior to this one was reported in 2015.
+The questions are generally intended to assess citizens’ involvement with the Service over the past year and many of the survey questions are phrased “In the last year did you …” (in regards to the Winnipeg Police).
+Thus, the responses generally equate to parts of both the 2018 and 2019 years although the survey was conducted in 2019.
+The WPS General Survey prior to this one was reported in 2017.

-About half of the questions were answered by all 602 respondents but the other half were answered by less.
-For example, question A4.1 asks respondents if they believe crime has increased, decreased or stayed the same in their neighbourhood.
-Those who said “increased” (N=112), were asked a follow-up question, A4.2, concerning which crimes they felt had increased.
-The follow-up question was not appropriate, or asked of, respondents who felt crime had decreased or remained the same.
-These citizens “skipped” this question and so the number of respondents who actually answered was less than the total 602 (in this case 112).
+Almost all of the questions were answered by all 620 respondents but several were answered by less.
+For example, question B9 asks respondents "During the last year were you the victim of a crime that you did not report?"
+Those who said “yes” (N=88), were asked a follow-up question: B10.1 "Was this a personal or property related crime?"
+The follow-up question was not appropriate, or asked of, respondents who were not the victim of a non-reported crime.
+These citizens “skipped” this question and so the number of respondents who actually answered was less than the total 620 (in this case 88).
 Throughout this report, where appropriate, reference will be made to the “N” or number of people who answered a specific question.
-If the “N” is not mentioned, it may be assumed that all 602 respondents answered.
+If the “N” is not mentioned, it may be assumed that all 620 respondents answered.

 * Top of Page